Quantum Euler angles and agency-dependent spacetime: Quantum rotation matrices in

-To gain further intuition from the classical picture, where rotations are specified by three Euler angles, we henceforth focus on ``semi-classical'' rotations, specified by the three quantum numbers $\theta(n),\phi,\chi$, that describe small deformations of classical rotations defined by these angles.
+To gain further intuition from the classical picture, where the rotation axis and the angle by which the rotation is performed are specified by three Euler angles, we henceforth focus on``semi-classical'' rotations, specified by the three quantum numbers $\theta(n),\phi,\chi$, that describe small deformations of classical rotations defined by these angles.
 More precisely, the states $\ket{\psi(\theta,\phi,\chi)}$ yielding such deformed rotations should satisfy

 where $R_{ij}\in\rm{SO}(3)$ and where $\theta$ is one of the allowed values in \eqref{angoli quantum}.
 This prescription constrains the quantum rotations we can construct to the ones in which the $\theta$ Euler angle can only take the allowed values in \eqref{angoli quantum}, for a fixed $q$.

-To describe such rotations, we note that the basis states $\ket{n,\phi, \chi}$ generally do not satisfy the first condition in \eqref{criterio rotazione classica}.
-Thus, we need to deal with their superpositions.
+In order to clarify the meaning of this prescription, we provide some examples.

+A first class of states that trivially satisfies requirement \eqref{criterio rotazione classica} is the set of eigenstates $\ket{\chi}\in\mathcal{H}_\rho$.
+It is easy to see that the expectation value of the quantum rotation matrix \eqref{matrice rotazione quantum 1} in such states describes a rotation of angle $2\chi$ around the $z$-axis, namely:

+with all the $\Delta_{ij}$ being zero.
+Thus, rotations around the z-axis are classical/continuous: two observers, A and B, whose relative orientation is described by $\ket{\chi}\in\mathcal{H}_\rho$, can align themselves sharply.

+The relative simplicity of rotations around the z-axis is not representative of the richness of structure of other rotations, and this is mainly due to the fact that for generic basis states of the form $\ket{n,\phi,\chi}$ the first condition in \eqref{criterio rotazione classica} is not satisfied, forcing us to consider superpositions of such states.
 Since $\phi$ and $\chi$ are identified with their classical counterparts, we are led to consider superpositions

 Among the states of this form that satisfy \eqref{criterio rotazione classica}, we need to find those for which the uncertainties are kept under control.
 The best way to do this is to demand that the coefficients $\{c_n\}$ minimize the functional